The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 In 2019 Christine was voted one of the 10 most powerful women in UK franchising by Business Woman magazine.

-In 2020 Little Kickers won the Best Children’s & Education Franchise accolade at the annual Global Franchise Awards and was also named Global Franchise Supreme Champion.
+A leading brand in the franchise industry, in 2020 Little Kickers won the Best Children’s & Education Franchise accolade at the annual Global Franchise Awards and was also named Global Franchise Supreme Champion.

-Franchisees are expected to work their business for at least 25 hours per week, giving them scope to run their franchise around their family and/or other commitments.
+A ‘family friendly’ business opportunity, franchisees are expected to work their business for at least 25 hours per week, giving them scope to run their franchise around their family and/or other commitments.

 Both new and already established territories are available to purchase throughout the UK.